 - Add almond flour, coconut flour, baking powder, salt and xanthan gum to food processor.
 Pulse a few times until evenly mixed.

 - In a small bowl, whisk egg.
-Add apple cider vinegar and egg to food processor.
+Add apple cider vinegar, egg and water to food processor.
 Mix until dough forms.

 - Remove dough (it will be very sticky) and wrap in plastic wrap.
 Refrigerate for 10 minutes.
 Dough should no longer be sticky and should still be pliable.

 - Place dough ball between two sheets of parchment paper and roll out thinly (just slightly less than 1/8 inch thick).

 - Cut dough into 4 inch by 4 inch squares.
 Re-roll dough scraps to make more wrappers.
 You should have enough dough for about 10 wrappers.